 Temporary Structures

 All tents and/or temporary structures shall meet the current requirements of the California Building Code, California Fire Code, Napa County Code, and all applicable county ordinances.
-All tents and/or temporary structures must be open on all sides and shall require permit approval by the PBES Department and County Fire.
+All tents and/or temporary structures must be open on at least three sides and shall require permit approval by the PBES Department and County Fire.
 Temporary structures shall be sited within 150 feet of their approved fire access roadway, or shall meet the criteria of the California Fire Code to extend outside the prescribed 150 feet.
-The processing of permits for all temporary structures or tents allowed under this policy will be given priority over other pending applications
+All temporary structures or tents allowed under this Policy shall be processed within three days.

 Temporary On-Site Areas